evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 )
 ```

-We strongly recommend splitting evaluationcriteria into individual judges, and using simpler methods like binary classifier for reliability.
+We strongly recommend splitting evaluation criteria into individual judges and using more straightforward grading scale like binary classifiers for reliability.

 {% hint style="info" %}
 **Don't forget to evaluate your judge!** Each LLM evaluator is a small ML system you should tune to align with your preferences.
 We recommend running a couple of iterations to tune it.
 Check the tutorial on [creating LLM judges](cookbook_llm_judge.md).
 {% endhint %}

 {% hint style="info" %}
 **Docs on LLM judge**.
-For explanation of each parameter, check the docs on [LLM judge functionality](../customization/llm_as_a_judge.md).
+For an explanation of each parameter, check the docs on [LLM judge functionality](../customization/llm_as_a_judge.md).
 {% endhint %}

 ## Style judge

-Following a similar approach we will a create a judge for style.
+Using a similar approach, we will create a judge for style.
 We add additonal clarifications to specify what we mean by style match.

 ```python
 style_eval= LLMEval(